jupytercon/jupytercon2025-developingextensions/01-prerequisites.md

 If you're using Anaconda or Miniconda,
 [configure `conda-forge` as your primary channel](https://conda-forge.org/docs/user/transitioning_from_defaults/).
-We **strongly recommend** replacing Anaconda/miniconda with micromamba to avoid complications and the possibility of being subject to Anaconda's terms of service.

 You may also use [pixi](https://pixi.sh/latest/), but we expect you to be self-sufficient if you do.